-While it is a God-sent ingredient for those with higher blood pressure, the same cannot be said for those with a blood pressure on the lower side.
+While it is a God-sent ingredient for those with high blood pressure, the same cannot be said for those with a blood pressure on the lower side.

 Beetroot is known as an ingredient which helps in lowering blood pressure and can thus be dangerous for those with a medically diagnosed low blood pressure.

 So, if you feel your blood pressure has been keeping low on a regular basis, don’t forget to check the quantity of beetroot or beet juice you have been consuming also avoid the consumption of Beet juice on regular basis if you have been diagnosed with Low blood pressure issues.

 8) Liver health

 Beetroot has a decent amount of iron, magnesium, copper, and phosphorous.
-Consuming too much beetroot juice can increase the level of these metals and cause to their accumulation in the liver.
+Consuming too much beetroot juice can increase the level of these metals and cause them to accumulate in the liver.
 This will harm the liver and pancreas which can also be irreversible at times.

 9) Upset Stomach

-If you have a sensitive stomach that faces ups and downs on a regular level, then beetroot consumption in higher quantity is a big no for you.
+If you have a sensitive stomach that faces ups and downs on a regular level, then beetroot consumption in more than regular quantity is a big no no for you.

-Overeating with beetroots can lead to flatulence, cramping, bloating along with constipation and diarrhea at times.
+Overeating these beetroots can lead to flatulence, cramping, bloating along with constipation and diarrhoea at times.

-Those with gastrointestinal diseases or weak bowel movements should thus avoid consuming beetroot in huge quantities if not entirely altogether.
+Those with gastrointestinal diseases or weak bowel movements should thus, avoid consuming beetroot in huge quantities if not stop its consumption entirely.

 Many people report allergies to root vegetables, and same is the case with beetroots.
 While it isn’t that common, the condition can lead to irritation of the skin along with mild fever and chills.

-While there are many other side effects of consumption of beet juice including vomiting, problems with pregnancy, and gout, among others, the ten points as mentioned above are the most common.
+While there are many other side effects of consumption of beetroot juice including vomiting, problems with pregnancy, and gout, among others, the ten points as mentioned above are the most common ones.